 Consider dressing children in bright colours or patterns making them easy to spot in a crowd.
 I wouldn’t stand a chance doing this with my eldest children but my youngest child is still agreeable enough to be dressed in tartan trousers and a bright yellow fleece!
 You could spot him a mile away!!!

 In very busy places, and particularly when boarding public transport, we try to walk ‘one in front, one behind.’
 This means one adult with children is in front but one adult is always behind.
-This prevents you loosing a child who has stopped to gawp at a shop window or do up their laces.
-It also prevents the tube or train doors closing trapping one child inside alone and the rest of you outside!
+This prevents you losing a child who has stopped to gawp at a shop window or tie their shoelaces.
+It also prevents the tube or train doors closing thereby trapping one child inside alone and the rest of you outside!

-Use money belts or neck wallets. hide money under an insole in your shoe (for a cheesy flavour!) or inside the lining of your bra.
-Just don’t forget it is there on laundry day!
+Use money belts or neck wallets.
+Hide money under an insole in your shoe (for a cheesy flavour!) or inside the lining of your underwear – just don’t forget it is there on laundry day!
 Be prepared so that if you loose a bag, or are pickpocketed or robbed, you still have enough money to get back to your accommodation.